27 Marvelous AIP Muffin Recipes

 Ingredients: fat, onion, garlic, silver-beet, bacon, ground beef, ground pork or veal, chicken livers, zucchini, fish sauce or coconut aminos, cinnamon, rosemary, thyme, salt, coconut oil.

 The results from this recipe don’t have a muffin-like texture – they are more meaty bites, but they can still be enjoyed in the same way as your everyday muffins.
 They are a great protein source for a filling breakfast, but also taste great with fresh green veggies for a lovely lunch.
-This is also a great recipe to make to get the family eating liver as the iron taste is masked by the meat.

 – Biohack U